UA-Libraries-Research-Data-Services/UALIB_ScholarlyAPI_Cookbook/src/r/usa-spending.md

 ## 2. Retrieving Data from Subagencies

-The 'toptier_codes' data frame we created contains every agency name in the USA Spending API.
+The 'toptier_codes' data frame we created contains every agency name in the USAspending API.
 For this example we'll look at the total obligations of each subagency of the Department of Defense.

 ```r